Workshop on data assimilation: initial conditions and beyond

 Developments in Data Assimilation and use of Observations at the Met Office

-Chiara Piccolo 1, David Simonin 2
+David Simonin 1, Chiara Piccolo 2

 Since 2020, the Met Office has worked on the reformulation of both its observation processing and its data assimilation system to ensure that the expected capability of the next generation HPC are fully exploited.
 To achieve this task, the MO has adopted the JEDI code framework (Joint Effort for Data assimilation Integration) and initiated a strong collaboration with JCSDA (Joint Centre for Satellite Data Assimilation).
 This collaboration has allowed rapid development of new data assimilation methods and tools and observation quality control procedures.